DavidShenJingtao/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `list` followed by `delete 1 3` deletes both the 1st and 3rd persons in the currently displayed list.
+* `delete 2-5` deletes the 2nd to 5th persons shown in the current list (inclusive).
+* `delete 1 3-4` deletes the 1st, 3rd, and 4th persons.
 * `delete n/Alice Tan` deletes the contact whose name is exactly `Alice Tan`.
 * `list` followed by `delete 1 n/Alice Tan` deletes the 1st person in the list and the contact named `Alice Tan`.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.